Freshwater pearl mussel project

 education

-As part of this project the North Wales Rivers Trust have been working closely with local schools to provide educational workshops and site visits to learn about the critically endangered freshwater pearl mussel and the importance of protecting our freshwater ecosystems.
+As part of this project, the North Wales Rivers Trust worked closely with local schools to deliver educational workshops and site visits focused on the critically endangered freshwater pearl mussel and the importance of protecting our freshwater ecosystems.

-We have been actively working with the local school to educate students about the life cycle of the freshwater pearl mussel through the creation of a storybook.
-This engaging project enhances their understanding of this endangered species while fostering a deeper connection to their local environment and encourages creative thinking.
+We collaborated with a local school to help students learn about the life cycle of the freshwater pearl mussel through the creation of a storybook.
+This engaging project deepened their understanding of this endangered species, encouraged creative thinking, and strengthened their connection to the local environment.
+The storybook has now been published and is available to purchase.

-Through these initiatives, we aim to empower the next generation to take an active role in safeguarding their local waterways and the biodiversity they support.
+Through these initiatives, we empowered the next generation to play an active role in protecting their local waterways and the rich biodiversity they support.

 “This project has been invaluable for enhancing local ecosystems and biodiversity.
 By improving habitats along the Afon Eden, we’ve not only helped the freshwater pearl mussels but also fostered healthier conditions for all riverine species.”